bwRavencl/ControllerBuddy-Pages/index.md

         In addition to simply mapping the buttons and axes of a physical game controller to keyboard and mouse input, ControllerBuddy also supports sending input commands to a virtual joystick, which for Windows is provided by the awesome vJoy device driver created by Shaul Eizikovich.

         ControllerBuddy's goal is to allow the user to control target applications using only a gamepad, without ever having to reach for a keyboard or mouse.
-  - title: What exactly do you mean by the term 'gamepad'?
+  - title: How do you define 'gamepad'?
     content: |
         A game controller as used by current generation gaming consoles, with two analog sticks, a D-Pad, a number of face buttons, two triggers and two shoulder buttons.

         Popular examples for this type of input device are:
         - DualShock 4 Controller
         - DualSense Controller
         - Xbox 360 Controller
         - Xbox One Controller
         - Xbox Series X\|S Controller
-  - title: Why would I use a gamepad to control a flight simulator?
+  - title: Why choose a gamepad for flight simulation?
     content: |
         While a joystick or yoke in combination with a throttle is probably the most obvious choice for controlling a virtual aircraft, the usage of a gamepad offers a number of advantages, which for some people can make it an interesting alternative:
         - Gamepads, especially the ones name above, offer a high build quality and are very sturdy, which sadly is a virtue only few of the joysticks on the market can offer, that from my experience can break often and are sometimes hard to repair.
         - Many people who own a gaming PC already own a gamepad to begin with.
 These days joysticks have become more of a rarity compared to the heyday of flight simulators during the 1990s.
 This is something especially newcomers to the flight simulation genre may be facing or if you are a veteran virtual-pilot and are trying to get a friend interested in this great hobby, who does not (yet) own the necessary peripherials.
         - When it comes to comparing the price tag of a high quality gamepad with the one of a HOTAS- or yoke-based system, the gamepad is obviously the much cheaper choice, making it especially interesting for newcomers, who are just undertaking their first steps in the genre of flight simulation.
         - While a joystick with a throttle can be considered the bare minimum to start out with, many more senior virtual pilots will say that you will also need a rudder pedals and a headtracking unit to take your experience to a satisfactory level.
 Depending on your desk you may also need a suitable mounting solution to install your input decvices at a proper height.
 All these things are not only an additional cost factor, but can also quickly come in someone's way if your PC is not dedicated to your flying hobby.
         - Even if you call all of the above named devices your own, you most likely will still depend on a keyboard and mouse to be able to navigate the menus of your simulator und to handle switches and buttons inside the virtual cockpit, this means having to take your hands off frin the throttle and stick, which can be cumbersome.
         - Even handheld devices like the Steam Deck, can become a viable platform to enjoy flight simulators when used in conjunction with ControllerBuddy as demonstrated in [this video](https://www.youtube.com/watch?v=HLd0bi02wmE){:target="_blank"}.
         - A wireless gamepad used in the way as described in this guide, offers you exceptional freedom in the sense that you are no longer tightly bound to a seating position from which all of the necessary input devices are reachable.
 If your screen is large enough, flying from a comfortable spot on your couch may come to one's mind.
         - While a gamepad does certainly not come as close to the controls found in a real plane, it still can emulate the controls more or less acurately.
 If upmost realism is your top priority, you will probably prefer to use a classic stick, but be aware that one set of input devices can usually only realistically represent one particular model of aircraft from the real world.
 If you like to fly general aviation aircraft, airliners, military jets and helicopters, you actually would need vastly different sets of input devices for at least each one of these categories.
         - Physical strain is another issue I would like to mention: From my experience flying with a gamepad for a long time now has been very comfortable and a lot less straining than with a joystick and throttle, I find this especially true for helicopter flying, where constant very precise inputs are necessary.
-  - title: What are the drawbacks of a using a gamepad compared to a HOTAS or yoke?
+  - title: What are the limitations of using a gamepad?
     content: |
         - An inherent disadvantage of using gamepads for flight simulators is that they do not have *relative* axes.
 A relative axis is an axis that is not spring-loaded, like a slider, and is the preferred means of controlling the throttle, propeller pitch, and mixture of an aircraft.
         - Since the two sticks of a gamepad are a lot smaller than a dedicated joystick, they offer a smaller range and thus require more precise inputs.
         - Due to the stated goal of controlling a complete aircraft with a gamepad that offers a large but still limited number of buttons and axes, we cannot avoid using modifiers to make some of them perform more than one function.
         - Lastly as already mentioned above, a gamepad will certainly never be able to offer the same realism than a well-made joystick or yoke.
-  - title: How can we get around these drawbacks?
+  - title: How to overcome the limitations of a gamepad?
     content: |
         Instead of binding axes and buttons directly to our gamepad we use a *virtual* joystick.
         On Windows, this virtual joystick is provided by the excellent **vJoy**.
 Created by Shaul Eizikovich as open-source software, vJoy is a device driver that provides virtual joysticks that can be controlled from other applications (in our case ControllerBuddy).